 2D Vector Animation

 One of the most popular animation types is 2D vector animation.
 This is when the graphics of your animation are controlled by vectors, and are computer-rendered.
 This animation style delivers a smooth, clean and dynamic look.

 This animation style is a great option for storytelling animations, along with information-based animations.
 Its versatility makes it a popular option for all sorts of animation films.
 Moreover 2D vector animation is less time consuming and less expensive than most other animation styles.
 This also adds to its popularity.

 Also known as CGI animation, 3D animation is growing in popularity.
 This animation style creates more realistic and detailed animations.
 This style is becoming increasingly popular in the healthcare sector for its illustrative and informative capabilities.

 Similar to 2D Vector animation, 3D animation is computer-rendered.
 But there is more control and work required for this type as more details are needed to create 3D visuals.
 This means that these animations take more time and cost more than other animation styles.

 Hand Drawn Animation

 With this animation style, the animated elements are drawn by the animator instead of being computer-rendered.
 Hand drawn animations deliver a warmer and more relatable feel to your animations.
-This can be particularly effective for storytelling animations, as audiences will quickly connect and relate to hand drawn animated characters.
-Each hand drawn animation is unique and has a more personable feel than other animation styles.
+This can be particularly effective for storytelling animation productions, as audiences will quickly connect and relate to hand drawn animated characters.
+Each hand drawn animation is unique and has a more personal feel than other animation styles.

 Advancements in technology means that this approach can be accomplished through a computer or with actual paper.
 Either method can deliver hand drawn animation.
 Given the labour that must go into hand drawing animation elements, this style takes more time and will be more expensive.